bitfocus/companion-module-studiocoast-vmix/docs/patch_notes.md

 **v1.2.5**
-- Updated some presets, with coresponding feedbacks
+- Updated some presets, with corresponding feedbacks
 - Updated Video Timer feedback to autodetect and use "Mark out" if set
-- Added More functions Afecting Video Playback and Marking In and Out's
+- Added More functions Affecting Video Playback and Marking In and Out's
 - Added Presets for Video Playback and Marking In and Out's
 - Added Feedback live dB for monitoring Audio on an input or a bus
-- Added Variables that lists the ShortTitle of an imput
+- Added Variables that lists the ShortTitle of an input
 - Added Variables that lists the full title on "list" inputs
 - Updated Audio presets with the new feedbacks